castorini/anserini/docs/end2end-TrecQA-eval.md

 -output (optional: file path)
 ```

-Path of the run file, qrel file to be created (default:.)
+Path of the output folder where the run file, qrel file will be created (default:.)

 ```
 -qrel (optional: file path)